wp-plugins/lw-website-tools/readme.txt

 ** (Tools Page)
 	-Fixed the text shadow generator to correctly output the css for the user to copy! :)

+**(Tools page)
+	-fixed alignment issue when form was submitted! :)
+	-fixed text area for some tools not working! :D

 = 1.2.3 =

 ** (Major Fix)